Who are we?

 We’ll ask for your consent to:

-• help protect you against fraud by tracking the location of your phone if you've authorised it (iOS)
+help protect you against fraud by tracking the location of your phone if you've authorised it

-• share information about you with companies we work with when we need your permission (see ‘Who we share your data with’)
+share information, including special category data, about you with companies we work with when we need your permission (see ‘Who we share your data with’)

-You can withdraw your consent to processing at any time either through the app, or contacting customer services.
+You can withdraw your consent to processing at any time either through the app, or contacting customer services but this does not make prior processing based on consent invalid.

 Who we share your data with 🤝